 "Managing motor fluctuations and reducing the time during which anti-Parkinson drugs are not working and symptoms return, the so-called 'OFF' times, are still unmet medical needs for patients with mid- to late-stage Parkinson's disease."
-"These results represent a further step toward our goal to provide patients and doctors with urgently needed new treatment possibilities in the Neurodegenerative Diseases therapeutical area."
+"These long-term treatment results are encouraging because they confirm the safety profile of safinamide and its effect on motor function observed in the six month study in the advanced Parkinson's disease population.
+The effect of safinamide on dyskinesia will be further explored in an ongoing dedicated pilot study ."

-Dr. Bernhard Kirschbaum, Executive Vice-President for Global Research and Development, Merck Serono, Febr.
-3, 2009, commenting on the outcome of the first phase III pivotal trial of Safinamide in mid- to late-stage PD patient, and May 7, 2009, commenting on the initiation of the SETTLE trial.
+Dr. Bernhard Kirschbaum, Executive Vice-President for Global Research and Development, Merck Serono, February 3, 2009, commenting on the outcome of the first phase III pivotal trial of Safinamide in mid- to late-stage PD patients, and November 4, 2010, commenting on the 24 months' long term study top line results.

 Safinamide stems from a novel chemical class called alpha amino-amide derivatives.
-It enhances brain dopamine by highly selective MAO-B inhibition and dopamine re-uptake inhibition and it antagonizes the stimulated release of glutamate.
-It is highly bioavailable with an amount of absorption unaffected by food, shows linear kinetics and a half-life of 2I-24 h, making it well suited for once a day treatment.
+It enhances brain dopamine by highly selective MAO-B inhibition, dopamine re-uptake inhibition and it antagonizes the stimulated release of glutamate.
+It is highly bioavailable with an amount of absorption unaffected by food, shows linear kinetics and a half-life of 21-24 h, making it well suited for once-a-day treatment.

-Newron is undertaking phase III trials with safinamide for the treatment of Parkinson's disease (PD) in conjunction with its partner, Merck Serono, which has exclusive worldwide rights to develop, manufacture and commercialize the compound in PD, Alzheimer's disease, and other therapeutic applications.
+Phase III trials with safinamide are currently ongoing for the treatment of Parkinson's disease (PD).
+As per the agreement signed with Newron in 2006, Merck Serono, a division of Merck KGaA, Darmstadt, Germany, has exclusive worldwide rights to develop, manufacture and commercialize the compound in PD, Alzheimer's disease, and other therapeutic applications.